 - Open Access, for data made available to the public without restrictions, subject to applicable HIPAA and EU data protection and privacy regulations.

-The three data repositories are:
+The four data repositories are:

-- Data designated as Private Access will be stored in a data repository partitioned in a way that allows only the submitting Member and other Members actively selected by the submitting Member to access, review and retrieve such data.
+- Data designated as Controlled Access will be stored in a data repository partitioned in a way that allows only the submitting Member and other Members actively selected by the submitting Member to access, review and retrieve such data.
 Except when the submitting Member actively selects to share these data with other specific Members, such data will not be shared with any third party on an individual-level and may only be shared on an aggregate-level (such as general statistics across multiple data sets or subsets) to ensure that no patient’s personal health information (PHI) is publicly disseminated nor re-identified.